Academic and Cultural Advantages

 That's why the Office of International Education requires that students participating in our study abroad opportunities also attend The Cultural Mentoring Program before they depart and while they are abroad.

-Though students may notice differences in the CMP for semester and faculty-led programs, the program begins during pre-departure activities in New York—or, for visiting students, during activities held online—and serves as a foundation for future sessions while abroad.
+Though students may notice differences in the CMP for semester and faculty-directed programs, the program begins for all students during pre-departure activities in New York—or, for visiting students, during activities held online—and serves as a foundation for future sessions while abroad.
 The initial session will engage the underlying cultural assumptions we bring to bear on our experiences, preparing students to better understand the differences they may notice abroad.
 Students will also begin to set academic, personal, and career goals for their time away.
+In particular, the CMP will help students: